jwg4/xudoku/README.md

 The package is maintained by me, @jwg4.

 I separated the code for the 'exact cover' algorithm (now available at https://github.com/jwg4/exact_cover) from the sudoku code and created this package.
+At that package you can find more info about the exact cover algorithm, which can be used for lots of combinatoric problems.

 ## How to use the package
 ```